Mathnerd314/stroscot/docs/Delimited-Continuations.rst

    up to but not including the prompt.
 This *captures* a delimited continuation, analogous to how call/cc captures an undelimited continuation. k can then be applied like any other function.
+-  **pushSubCont** k v ---  evaluates its first subexpression to yield a subcontinuation, then evaluates its second subexpression in a continuation that composes the subcontinuation with the current continuation.

-This is based on :cite:`dyvbigMonadicFrameworkDelimited2007` except that there is no **pushSubCont** because applying a continuation is automatic.
+This is based on :cite:`dyvbigMonadicFrameworkDelimited2007`.

 An example from the paper is the following: